qkzk/fm/development.md

 - Open a previewed file with enter when focusing the pane.
 - In inputs Alt+left, Alt+right move the cursor word by word
 - In tree display mode, % and § increases and decrease the depth.
 Watchout, it may be take some time to explore a large file tree.
 This setting is associated to tab and can't be saved in config file.
+- In fuzzy finder for files (Ctrl+s), you can toggle flag on files with ctrl+space.
+Flagged files are shown in yellow

 ##### Bugfixes